Go here for Print Friendly Page

 What do I use for flotation?

 Most people use polyurethane foam.
-Some use polystyrene foam, that is, styrofoam.
+Some use polystyrene foam.
+If you use polystyrene foam you must install it in a way that it cannot be attacked by gasoline, oils or bilge cleaners.
+See 33 CFR 183.112-114 on flotation materials.
 Others use air chambers.
 Air chambers that are integral with the hull are not allowed.
 They must be separate from the hull.
 Also, you have to pass the test with the two largest chambers punctured.
 Foam is a good solution, but some don't want foam in their classic wooden boats.
 In that case they can use balsa, or build air chambers into the boat.
 There are other ways to provide flotation, however, some ideas are not that good.
 The two main reasons boats fail is not enough foam, and not enough foam to support the engines.

 How do I know it works?.